matteobruni/react-tsparticles/README.md

-# This Repository is no longer maintained
+# This Repository has been moved!

-This repository is now part of **https://github.com/matteobruni/tsparticles**
+This repository is now part of **https://github.com/matteobruni/tsparticles**, this repository will be archived because it's included in the main package **tsParticles**

 ---